Top Canadian Iron Ore Stocks to Buy in December 2023

 As mentioned, Labrador is an off-the-top royalty company, while Champion Iron is a producer.

-Analysts are bullish over the next few years, projecting earnings per share to top $0.78 in 2024.
-This would mark a 25% decrease from Fiscal 2021 levels, but it is crucial to remember that iron ore prices caused unsustainable short-term fluctuations in earnings.
+Analysts are bullish over the next few years, projecting earnings per share to top $0.73 in 2025 and while that is a healthy, high single-digit increase, it is crucial to remember that iron ore prices caused unsustainable short-term fluctuations in earnings.

 If it does hit that earnings projection, it would achieve a healthy payout ratio of just over 50%.